Ronrock/lion/packages/overlays/README.md

 [//]: # 'AUTO INSERT HEADER PREPUBLISH'

-Supports different types of overlays like dialogs, toasts, tooltips, dropdown, etc...
+Supports different types of overlays like dialogs, toasts, tooltips, dropdown, etc.

 Manages their position on the screen relative to other elements, including other overlays.

 ## Features

-- [**Overlays Manager**](./docs/OverlaysManager.md), a global repository keeping track of all different types of overlays.
+- [**Overlays Manager**](./docs/OverlaysManager.md), a global repository keeping track of all different types of overlays
-- [**Overlays System: Scope**](./docs/OverlaySystemScope.md), outline of all possible occurrences of overlays.
-Divided into two main types:
-  - [**Global Overlay Controller**](./docs/GlobalOverlayController.md), controller for overlays relative to the viewport.
-  - [**Local Overlay Controller**](./docs/LocalOverlayController.md), controller for overlays positioned next to invokers they are related to.
+- [**OverlayController**](./docs/OverlayController.md), a single controller class for handling overlays
+- **OverlayMixin**, a mixin that can be used to create webcomponents that use the OverlayController under the hood

 ## How to use